bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 - 'options' is the Annovar additional options (e.g. '-other_options')

+- 'header_fields' allows to override specific fields in the annotation header when updating the database from a VCF file.
+The keys of the dictionary represent the field names in the annotation header, and the values represent the new values that you want to assign to those fields.
+This parameter is optional and can be used to customize the annotation header during the update process.
+If not provided, the default values from the VCF file will be used for the annotation header fields.

 If a full path is not provided, the system will automatically detect files within database folders (see Configuration doc) and assembly (see Parameter option).